-Penal code 647(c) is not the only California law to ban solicitation.
+Penal code 647(c) is not the only California law banning solicitation.
 Numerous localities have ordinances that prohibit panhandling, as well.
-These ordinances, however, still have to comply with the Firth Amendment.
+These ordinances however still have to comply with the First Amendment.

 2. What does it mean to accost someone?